skyaxe97/tp/docs/DeveloperGuide.md

 * `editDeadline Buy some Bread`
 * `editNotes`
 * `editNotes Cats`

+**LifEasier** sports an undo function, which allows you to undo edits and deletions made to tasks and notes.
+At any point, feel free to try out the undo command after an edit or delete has been made.
+Use the following sample commands to test the undo feature.
+* `undo task`
+* `undo note`

 Once again, use the `display` and `showNotes` commands to view the updated tasks and notes contents.